-The PhD program emphasizes independent research of the students.
-Doctoral students select three faculty members as their doctoral committee which closely monitors work progress and advises students in their research project.
-Laboratory work is accompanied by seminars, training in scientific writing and oral presentation skills, elective courses, and participation in international conferences or workshops.
+The PhD program emphasizes independent research on the part of the students.
+Doctoral students select three faculty members as their doctoral committee which closely monitors progress and advises students in their research project.
+Laboratory work is accompanied by seminars and lecture series, a wide variety of advanced methods courses, training in scientific writing and oral presentation skills, courses in intercultural communication, bioethics and research ethics, elective courses, and participation in international conferences or workshops.

 At the end of the PhD training program, a doctoral thesis is submitted either in the traditional format, or as a collection of scientific publications in internationally recognized journals along with a general introduction and a discussion of the results.
 The degree PhD or, alternatively, Dr. rer. nat. will be awarded after the successful defense of the doctoral thesis.
-Having fullfilled all the PhD degree requirements, medical students may apply for the degree of an MD-PhD at the Medical Faculty.
+Having fullfilled all PhD degree requirements, medical students may apply for the degree of an MD-PhD at the Medical Faculty.